mr0erek/Gdorker/README.md

 - Added By default cookies, to avoid barriers while searching!
 - Added List of default "Google Dorking" queries, up to 70+
 - Added List of "User Agents" 890+
+> [!WARNING]
-- It's in BETA Version, Use at your Own risk : Still Upgrading...
+> Use at your Own risk : Still Upgrading...

+>[!NOTE]
+>I'm `mr0erek` is not responsible for any damages caused by this tool,
+>The User who is using the tool will be resposible for any damages caused by this tool.

 ### Technologies and Libraries Used